RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

 random choose a sample point, Sample a new sample point according to arbitary possible distribution ***f*** we could sample from.
 We adjust the acceptance probabilty according to balance stationary condition.
 Finally, the samples we have follow the target distribution ***p*** we want to sample from.
 Does the ***f*** and ***p*** only have to the difference of a constant?

+Gibbs Sampling

+This method requires all the conditional distributions of the target distribution to be sampled exactly.